tigerhawkvok/js-dragdrop-php/README.md

 - `dropperParams.uploadText`: The text to show in the upload target.
 Defaults to "Drop your image here".
 - `dropperParams.thumbWidth`: Maximum thumbnail width, in pixels.
 Default 640.
 - `dropperParams.thumbHeight`: Maximum thumbnail height, in pixels.
 Default 480.
+- `dropperParams.dependencyPath`: The path to the dependencies of the library.
+Defaults to `bower_components/`.
+- `dropperParams.showProgress`: Show an extra progress bar beneath the drop target.
+Default `false`.

 ## License